cyberaide/bookmanager-service/README.md

 ## Instalation

-We assume you have bookmanager installed:
+We assume you have docker installed:

 ```bash
 mkdir cm